EBI-Metagenomics/mettannotator/README.md

 ### Contents of the tool output folders

 The output folders of each individual tool contain select output files of the third-party tools used by `mettannotator`.
 For file descriptions, please refer to the tool documentation.
+For some tools that don't output a GFF, `mettannotator` converts the output into a GFF.

 Note: if the pipeline completed without errors but some of the tool-specific output folders are empty, those particular tools did not generate any annotations to output.